 Do you rent a room in Groningen?

 There are two different point systems used to calculate a maximum permitted rental price.
-First of all you need to figure out which point system is to be used for your housing situation:
+First of all you need to figure out which point system is to be used for your housing situation and knowingmalta homes for sale:

 Dependent living space (rooms)